derrix060/MutationTestingPresentation/README.md

 ## Installation

-Here will be shown how to install this repository to a beginer user.
-Probably there are few steps that you don't need to do.
-This session will be show in a Linux Enviroment
+Here will be shown how to install this repository to a beginner user.
+Probably there are a few steps that you don't need to do.
+This session will be shown in a Linux Environment.

 ### Installing `Git`

 This repository is versioned using `git`.
-The first step is install the `git`.
+The first step is installing the `git`.

 ```bash
 $ sudo apt-get install git